-Director for Adult Social Services
+Director for Adult Social Services (DASS)

-The Director for Adult Social Services has specific responsibilities under statutory guidance issued by the Department of Health.
+The DASS has specific responsibilities under statutory guidance issued by the DHSC.
 Within adult social services, the director has a responsibility to:

-- Maintain a clear organizational and operational focus on Safeguarding Adults and that statutory responsibilities are met. - Make sure Disclosure & Barring Services standards are met.

-▶ The director is also responsible for either chairing, or ensuring the effective chairing of, a local SAB as required by the Care Act 2014.
+- Maintain a clear organisational and operational focus on Safeguarding Adults and that statutory responsibilities are met. - Make sure Disclosure & Barring Services standards are met. - The director is also responsible for either chairing, or ensuring the effective chairing of, a local SAB as required by the Care Act 2014.